 Live it well

-The Waldorf approach to early childhood education is largely imitative, sensory, and based on play.
+There is daily outdoor playtime and a warm meal is served to all of the children.
 We strive to create an environment and activities that are worthy of imitation in a setting that allows the child’s own imagination to flourish.

 In these early grades, a child enters into a world rich in movement, numbers, imagination, language, and art.
 We believe that the path to an active will, a rich and sensitive feeling life, and an enlivened and flexible thinking lies through our arts-infused education.